 The xBRL-CSV format should not require significant structural transformation of existing tabular datasets.
 In other words, it should not require users to split or combine records in order to fit into the xBRL-CSV format.

-It should be noted that it is not a requirement to accomodate existing CSV formats without any transformation (see Section 5.2), but the need for such transformations should be limited, and ideally constrained to transforming values to fit datatypes, rather than structural transformation of the data.
+It should be noted that it is not a requirement to accommodate existing CSV formats without any transformation (see Section 5.2), but the need for such transformations should be limited, and ideally constrained to transforming values to fit datatypes, rather than structural transformation of the data.

 The CSV data and supporting metadata files should be easy for a human to understand.